Select Page

 Crews using heavy equipment tear boxcars apart on May 26, 2024, one day after the Union Pacific freight train derailed near Emmet, Arkansas.
 All photos by Michael Hibblen

 Reports obtained from the state said 10 of the rail cars involved were loaded with cases of bottled beer, which broke during the derailment and clean up, flowing to a nearby creek where hundreds of fish and other wildlife were killed.
 State and federal environmental and wildlife officials were soon at the site assessing the impact and efforts to mitigate the spillage.
-Dozens of autoracks carrying new Dodge pickup trucks were also involved, with the vehicles being heavily damaged or destroyed.
-No hazardous materials were involved.
+Dozens of autoracks carrying new Dodge pickup trucks made in Mexico were also involved, with the vehicles being heavily damaged or destroyed.
+No hazardous materials were involved, reports said.

 A worker walks in front of a pile of spilled boxes of Modello.